Unity-Technologies/ml-agents/docs/Installation.md

 # Installation

 The ML-Agents Toolkit contains several components:
-* Unity package (`com.unity.ml-agents`) contains the Unity C# SDK that will be integrated into your Unity scene.
+* Unity package ([`com.unity.ml-agents`](../com.unity.ml-agents/)) contains the Unity C# SDK that will be integrated into your Unity scene.
 * Three Python packages:
-  ** [`ml-agents`](../ml-agents/) contains the machine learning algorithms that enables you to train behaviors in your Unity scene.
+  * [`ml-agents`](../ml-agents/) contains the machine learning algorithms that enables you to train behaviors in your Unity scene.
 Most users of ML-Agents will only need to directly install `ml-agents`.
-  ** `ml-agents-envs` contains a Python API to interact with a Unity scene.
+  * [`ml-agents-envs`](../ml-agents-envs/) contains a Python API to interact with a Unity scene.
 It is a foundational layer that facilitates data messaging between Unity scene and the Python machine learning algorithms.
 Consequently, `ml-agents` depends on `ml-agents-envs`.
-  ** `gym-unity` provides a Python-wrapper for your Unity scene that supports the OpenAI Gym interface.
+  * [`gym-unity`](../gym-unity/) provides a Python-wrapper for your Unity scene that supports the OpenAI Gym interface.
-* Unity project that contains several [example environments](Learning-Environment-Examples.md) that highlight the various features of the toolkit.
+* Unity [Project](../Project/) that contains several [example environments](Learning-Environment-Examples.md) that highlight the various features of the toolkit to help you get started.

 Consequently, to install and use ML-Agents you will need to:
 * Install Unity (2018.4 or later)